-Marcus D. Wilcox has personally handled over a thousand cases such as these throughout his career in Livingston County.
+Marcus D. Wilcox has personally handled over 2,500 cases such as these throughout his career in Livingston County.

 Below, and on the next page, you will find some basic information about felony offenses.
 Additionally, don’t hesitate to contact Wilcox Law free of charge to ask any questions or to set up a free initial consultation.